abrahimcse/devops-resources/Cloud-Provider/AWS/Route 53.md

 # Amazon Route 53 - Complete Documentation
-Amazon Route 53 is a scalable and highly available Domain Name System (DNS) web service that provides:
+Amazon Route 53 is a scalable and highly available Domain Name System (DNS) web service offered by AWS.
+It provides three main functions:
-- Domain registration
+- Domain registration,
-- DNS routing
+- DNS routing, and
-- Health checking of resources
+- Health checking of resources.

-**Name Origin**: Combines "Route" (from Route 66) with "53" (DNS port number)
+The name "Route 53" comes from TCP/UDP port 53 (where DNS requests are handled) and the iconic "Route 66" highway in the USA, symbolizing routing traffic to Amazon DNS 11.

 ### Key Characteristics
 - 100% SLA availability